ninahonyango/VAPT/README.md

 #### 5.6 🎯 Running the Exploit

-After setting the target Metaspoitable 2 IP (RHOST), I executed the exploit by running:
+After setting the target Metaspoitable 2 IP (RHOST), the exploit was exceuted by running:

 ```
 run